 Having a full-time job as a parent can be quite exhausting.
 However, to support your children financially and enable them to have a safe and normal childhood, you need to work.
 Balancing between the two crucial roles in your life is hard.
 Whether you are a single parent or you have the help of a significant other, having a supportive workplace is essential as well.

 Did you know that creating a family-friendly workspace for your employees is a powerful recruiting and retention tool?
-You have to keep in mind that being a parent is not an obstacle, but a perk for your organisation.
+You have to keep in mind that being a parent is not an obstacle but a perk for your organization.
 How?
-Well, parents and people with families are more likely to be committed to their job and try harder to retain it.
-They possess many unique qualities and skills gained from parenthood, which can be useful for your business.
+Parents and people with families are more likely to be committed to their job and try harder to retain them.
+In addition, they possess many unique qualities and skills gained from parenthood, which can be useful for your business.

 That’s why you should think about creating a family-friendly work environment.
 Here are 8 tips on how to do so.